-If we wish to use your personal data for a new purpose, not covered by this Privacy Notice then we will provide you wish a new notice explaining this new prior to commencing the processing and setting out the relevant purposes and processing conditions.
-Where and whenever necessary, we will seek your prior consent to this new processing.
+If we wish to use your personal data for a new purpose, not covered by this Privacy Notice, then we will provide you with a new notice explaining this new use prior to commencing the processing and setting out the relevant purposes and processing conditions.
+Where and whenever necessary, we will seek your prior consent to the new processing.